FAQ for New Attendees

 The Best Paper authors from each of the six subcommittees receive plaques, and they are recognized at a special invitation-only VIP reception that precedes the Gala on Thursday night.
 One of the six Best Papers receives the overall Conference Best Paper.
 Those authors additionally receive crystal trophies, and they are recognized during the Gala on Thursday night.

-15. Is admission to the tutorials included in the regular conference registration?
+15. Is admission to the tutorials included in the paid conference registration?

 16. What are the tutorials like?